 Responsible investments.
 Sustainable returns.

 The Credit Suisse Research Institute (CSRI) is Credit Suisse's in-house think-tank.
-It studies long-term economic developments, which have a global impact within and beyond the financial services sector or which may do so in the future.
-The CSRI publishes original research on topics ranging from economics or monetary policy to gender equality and consumer behavior.
+It studies long-term economic developments that have a global impact within and beyond the financial services sector or may do so in the future.
+The CSRI publishes original research on topics ranging from economics and monetary policy to gender equality and consumer behavior.

 In investment research, we publish global economic assessments and market outlooks in a range of reports.
-In 2017, one of our core research publications for clients, originally published in 2017, which examined the role of corporate governance in family-owned companies.
+In 2018, we revised one of our core research publications for clients, originally published in 2017, which examined the role of corporate governance in family-owned companies.
 Previously, we also conducted assessments of the important role gender diversity plays in corporate performance and published the findings in our Gender 3000 study.